microsoft/SGN/README.md

 Figure 2: Framework of the proposed end-to-end Semantics-Guided Neural Network (SGN).
 It consists of a joint-level module and a frame-level module.
 In DR, we learn the dynamics representation of a joint by fusing the position and velocity information of a joint.
 Two types of semantics, i.e., joint type and frame index, are incorporated into the joint-level module and the frame-level module, respectively.
 To model the dependencies of joints in the joint-level module, we use three GCN layers.
 To model the dependencies of frames, we use two CNN layers.

 ## Prerequisites
-The code is built with following libraries:
+The code is built with the following libraries:
 - Python 3.6
 - [Anaconda](https://www.anaconda.com/)
 - [PyTorch](https://pytorch.org/) 1.3

 ## Data Preparation

-We need to first dowload the [NTU-RGB+D](https://github.com/shahroudy/NTURGB-D) dataset
+We use the dataset of NTU60 RGB+D as an example for description.
+We need to first dowload the [NTU-RGB+D](https://github.com/shahroudy/NTURGB-D) dataset.

 - Extract the dataset to ./data/ntu/nturgb+d_skeletons/
 - Process the data